EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

 </pre>
 </td></tr></tbody></table>

-## Spree Specific
+### Spree Specific

-### Transition extension to Engine
+#### Transition extension to Engine

 The biggest transition to Rails 3 based Spree requires extensions to transition to Rails Engines.
 In Spree 0.11.*, the extension class inherits from Spree::Extension and the path of activation for extensions in Spree 0.11.* starts in initializer.rb where the ExtensionLoader is called to load and activate all extensions.
 In Spree 0.30.*, extensions inherit from Rails:Engine which is a subclass of Rails::Railtie.
 Making an extension a Rails::Engine allows it to hook into all parts of the Rails initialization process and interact with the application object.
-A Rails engine allows you run a mini application inside the main application, which is at the core of what a Spree extension is – a self-contained Rails application that is included in the main ecommerce application to introduce new features or override core behavior.
+A Rails engine allows you run a mini application inside the main application, which is at the core of what a Spree extension is—​a self-contained Rails application that is included in the main ecommerce application to introduce new features or override core behavior.

 See the diffs between versions here: